Characteristics of the Turkish Van cat

 Breed standards allow for one or more body spots as long as there is no more than twenty percent colour and the cat does not give the appearance of a bicolour.
 A few random spots are acceptable, but they should not detract from the pattern; the rest of the cat is white.
 Although red tabby and white is the classic van colour, the colour on a Van’s head and tail can be one of the following: red, cream, black, blue, red tabby, cream tabby, brown tabby, tortoiseshell, and also other tabby colours.
 The white spotting gene or piebald gene is why the cats have a random pattern of colour.
 Common standard faults in the breed include a fully rounded head, markings on the body and underdeveloped musculature.

 The coat has a very soft and silky ‘cashmere’ like feel and there is no undercoat, so matting is not usually a problem with this breed.
-The coat is quite water-repellent and will therefore dry quickly.
+The coat is quite water-repellent and will, therefore, dry quickly.
 The cats have a winter coat, and then moult to have a shorter, lighter coat in summer.
 The cats do not need a lot of grooming; although a daily brush with a soft-haired brush will probably be enjoyed by the cat and help prevent knots.
+They will lose a lot of fur though during the summer months when moulting.

 Status of Turkish Van Cats